Founder and inspiration

-George founded the Community Gardens of Tucson in 1990 and has been a Tucson resident for 40 years.
+George founded the Community Gardens of Tucson in 1990 and was a Tucson resident for over 40 years.
 As an Extension Agent for Urban Horticulture with the U of A Extension Service, George spent 12 years training Master Gardeners and managing the program until his retirement in 1995.
 George started CGT with the establishment of 4 community gardens in partnership with homeowners as well as the Community Food Bank.
 George served as Education Director for CGT for 20 years.
 His popular books include: “Desert Gardening: Fruits and Vegetables”, “Desert Gardening Calendar”, and “Desert Landscaping”.

 Elizabeth is a 2nd generation Tucsonan who is only a few generations removed from Irish potato farmers and has growing in her blood.
 She has been digging in our desert soils for almost 45 years and one of her first gardens was a plot of cotton in her backyard at age 8.
 In college, George Brookbank became her Mentor where she learned from his extensive knowledge of growing in dry, hot climates.
 Since then she has added new (and old) methods of growing to her repertoire such as organic cultivation, permaculture, rainwater conservation, harvesting native foods and vermiculture.
 Elizabeth is a former Chef and the founder of WeLoveToGrow.org a non-profit focusing on teaching people how to grow in our challenging climate as well as subjects like preparing and cooking foods from the garden and the desert, canning, soap making, vermiculture and more.
 She also writes gardening articles for The Vail Voice and has been featured in Edible Baja Arizona.
 Elizabeth’s growing philosophy reflects the adage, “The wisdom of the Ancients patiently waits for the modern world to catch up.”